binaryphile/binaryphile.github.io/_posts/2020-02-18-what-the-heck-do-those-cassandra-latency-metrics-mean-anyways.md

 > line 181

-This is somewhat confusing because Dropwizard calls its MBean implementation class a Histogram the same thing as the Histogram metric class itself, but they are two different classes as you can see.
+This is somewhat confusing because Dropwizard calls its MBean implementation class a Histogram the same as the Histogram metric class itself, but they are two different classes as you can see.

 So here we have a Histogram object from the metrics.core package being called to satisfy the attribute request.